DETAILED ACTION

 Regarding claim 26, Jayol further discloses that the plurality of input controls perform at least two of: turning the device on and off, starting a session of instructions, providing lubricant, decreasing dilation ([0013: “The user via the controller can increase or decrease the girth of the shaft of the device”), and adjusting temperature ([0149]: “The heating element is preferably operated via the electronic part 18.”, [0141]: “The electronic part 18 is operated by the user via the electronic controller of the electronic part 18”).

-It would have been obvious to a person of ordinary skill before the effective filing date to modify the device taught by Juravic with the lubrication system taught by Beer in order to improve comfort and ease insertion or removal of the device from the vagina (page 38 lines 14-15).
+It would have been obvious to a person of ordinary skill in the art prior to the effective filing date to modify the device disclosed by Liu, Jayol, and Howsam to include the moisture sensor disclosed by Beer in order to obtain a more robust data set.

-Regarding claim 22, Liu as modified by Jayol discloses the device of claim 2, but fails to disclose Beer further discloses the first computing device includes a graphical user interface (GUI) and is configured to run a pelvic floor rehabilitation device application to display data to the user on the GUI during operation of the pelvic floor rehabilitation device.
+Regarding claim 22, Liu as modified by Jayol and Howsam discloses the device of claim 2, but fails to disclose the first computing device includes a graphical user interface (GUI) and is configured to run a pelvic floor rehabilitation device application to display data to the user on the GUI during operation of the pelvic floor rehabilitation device.

 Beer discloses a pelvic floor rehabilitation device (abstract) wherein the first computing device includes a graphical user interface (GUI) and is configured to run a pelvic floor rehabilitation device application to display data to the user on the GUI during operation of the pelvic floor rehabilitation device (Fig 22A-22D).